-Information on the LECOM Portal is provided on core affiliated hospitals that a student can choose for their year-long core site during their OMS3 and OMS4 years of training.
+Information is provided on all the core affiliated hospitals that students can choose for their yearlong core site during their OMS3 and OMS4 years of training.
+This information can be found on the LECOM Portal.
 Students are encouraged to become familiar with each year-long clinical training site profile.
-This document includes key features, student characteristics that are a good fit for that site, residency programs, site contacts and additional information, including the website link so that the student has access to the sites demographics, location and clinical resources.
+This document includes key features, student characteristics that are a good fit for that site, residency programs, site contacts, and additional information, including the website link so that the student has access to the site's demographics, location, and clinical resources.